michaelvl/osm-analytic-tracker/kubernetes/README.md

 The 'all-in-one' container image ([michaelvl/osmtracker-all-in-one](https://hub.docker.com/r/michaelvl/osmtracker-all-in-one/)) is mainly intended as an easily approachable demonstrator.
-For real production deployments, the generic container image and the Kubernetes procedure described below are recommended.
+For real production deployments, the generic container image and the Kubernetes/Helm based procedure described below are recommended.

 The Kubernetes deployment consists of the following resources

+1. A single stateless minutely diff tracker POD.
+2. A changeset filtering deployment which performs initial filtering using labels and geometric rules.
+Typically two pods are recommended for this deployment.
+3. A changeset analyser deployment which perform the full analysis of changesets which passes the defined filters.
+Typically two pods are recommended for this deployment.
+4. A frontend deployment which use a POD volume for sharing data between the osmtracker backend and the Nginx web server.
+5. A supervisor service for monitoring state of worker PODs and for providing aggregated metrics for e.g. Prometheus.
+6. An optional API server for add-on services - see the OpenAPI.Swagger [apispec.yaml](apiserver/apispec.yaml).
+7. An optional Elasticsearch gateway, which pushes changeset information to Elasticsearch.
-1. A MongoDB deployment for the database.
+8. A MongoDB deployment for the database in which replication state and individual changeset information is stored.
 All other PODs will use the database for persisting diff and changeset information.
 This deployment is based on a MongoDB Helm subchart.
-2. A RabbitMQ message queue deployment for communication between components.
+9. A RabbitMQ message queue deployment for communication between components.
 This deployment is based on a RabbitMQ Helm subchart.
-3. A single stateless minutely diff tracker POD.
-4. A changeset filtering deployment which performs initial filtering using labels and geometric rules.
-Typically two pod are recommended for this deployment.
-5. A changeset analyzer deployment which perform the full analysis of changesets which passes the defined filters.
-Typically two pod are recommended for this deployment.
-5. A frontend deployment which use a POD volume for sharing data between the osmtracker backend and the Nginx web server.
-6. A supervisor service for monitoring state of worker PODs and for providing aggregated metrics for e.g. Prometheus.
-7. An optional API server for add-on services - see the OpenAPI.Swagger [apispec.yaml](apiserver/apispec.yaml).
-8. An optional Elasticsearch gateway, which pushes changeset information to Elasticsearch.

 ![Image](architecture.png?raw=true)

-The three osmtracker container types all use the [michaelvl/osmtracker](https://hub.docker.com/r/michaelvl/osmtracker/) Docker image.
+The osmtracker cocomponents all use the [michaelvl/osmtracker](https://hub.docker.com/r/michaelvl/osmtracker/) Docker image.
 Note that this image is using a non-root user with UID and GID of 1042 and the helm charts enforce a non-root user together with a read-only filesystem.

-An actual deployment can be created either using the Helm chart.
-See the Helm chart [README](helm/osm-analytic-tracker/README.md) for description of a Helm-based deployment.
+See the Helm chart [README](helm/osm-analytic-tracker/README.md) for description of the parameters available in the Helm chart.

-The default worker deployment use two filter and two analyzer instances, however, for larger regions it might ne necessary with more instance.
+The default worker deployment use two filter pods and two analyzer pods, however, for larger regions it might ne necessary with more instance.
 To scale the deployments do e.g.: